williameoswald/surveydesignr/README.md

 # surveydesignr

-Package contains tools to support design of questionnaires in [XLSForm](https://xlsform.org/en/).
+Package contains tools to support design and use of questionnaires programmed in [XLSForm](https://xlsform.org/en/).

 ## Download and install package
 Download the library from Github: